Geoffrey617/credorainc/README.md

-# Credora - Professional Lease Cosigning Service
+# Bredora - Professional Lease Cosigning Service

-Credora is a trusted lease cosigning service that helps renters secure apartments when they need a qualified cosigner.
+Bredora is a trusted lease cosigning service that helps renters secure apartments when they need a qualified cosigner.
 We bridge the gap between renters and landlords by providing financial security and peace of mind.

 ## 🏢 Business Overview

-Credora provides professional cosigning services for apartment leases, helping renters who:
+Bredora provides professional cosigning services for apartment leases, helping renters who:
 - Are building or rebuilding credit
 - Have insufficient income relative to rent requirements (less than 3x rent)
 - Are international students or workers without US credit history